-- This activity aims to reaffirm the regional dimension of the RISE project by giving the supported entrepreneurs the opportunity to connect with their peers/social enterprises, explore similar concepts of social entrepreneurship in the region and share lessons learned. - The regional mobility program consists of a 3-7 day trip within the region.
-RYCO and local incubators will help entrepreneurs identify their needs, initiate the connection with the listed actors and define the logistics and content of their trip. - Emphasis will be placed on the ability of project leaders to discover other actors in the region who work on the same theme or in the same sector of activity as they do.
-The project leader will be able to meet a regional entrepreneur and benefit his experience.
-Regional mobility is a program designed to increase networking knowledge sharing between young regional entrepreneurs.
-As a result, the RISE ecosystem will expanded to include companies that have been visited by RISERS and 54 new partnerships will be developed, changing the model of cooperation by learning at the regional level and bringing knowledge to the local level.

-- Promote Intercultural Exchange: Providing entrepreneurs with the opportunity to connect with their peers and social enterprises in the cross-cultural region, fostering interactions and knowledge sharing. - Facilitate Networking: Encouraging entrepreneurs to build networks and establish connections with other actors in the region who work on similar themes or sectors of activity, expanding their professional contacts and potential collaborations. - Enhance Cultural Understanding: entrepreneurs' Fostering understanding and appreciation of the cultural diversity within the region, encouraging them to learn about different cultural perspectives, practices. and approaches social to. entrepreneurship. - Encouraging Knowledge Sharing: Facilitating the sharing of lessons learned and best practices among regional entrepreneurs, enabling them to exchange valuable insights, strategies, and experiences related to social entrepreneurship. - Fostering Regional Cooperation: Emphasise the importance regional cooperation by promoting learning at the regional level and back knowledge and brinaina insights the local level. to Encourage entrepreneurs to opportunities for explore collaboration and partnership that can enhance the overall impact of the RISE project. - Fostering Regional Identity: Highlighting the shared regional identity and common goals among entrepreneurs, fostering the sense of belonging and collective responsibility for the development of social entrepreneurship in the region.
+Activity Description IL Objectives This activity aims to reaffirm the regional dimension of the RISE project by giving the supported entrepreneurs the opportunity to connect with their peers/social enterprises, explore similar concepts of social entrepreneurship in the region and share lessons learned.
+The regional mobility program consists of a 3-7 day trip within the region.
+RYCO and local incubators will help entrepreneurs identify their needs, initiate the connection with the listed actors and define the logistics and content of their trip.
+Emphasis will be placed on the ability of project leaders to discover other actors in the region who work on the same theme or in the same sector of activity as they do.
+The project leader will be able to meet a regional entrepreneur and benefit from his experience.
+Regional mobility is a program designed to increase networking and knowledge sharing between young regional entrepreneurs.
+As a result, the RISE ecosystem will be expanded to include companies that have been visited by RISERS and 54 new partnerships will be developed, changing the model of cooperation by learning at the regional level and bringing knowledge to the local level.
+Promote Intercultural Exchange: Providing entrepreneurs with the opportunity to connect with their peers and social enterprises in the region, fostering cross-cultural interactions and knowledge sharing.
+Facilitate Networking: Encouraging entrepreneurs to build networks and establish connections with other actors in the region who work on similar themes or sectors of activity, expanding their professional contacts and potential collaborations.
+Enhance Cultural Understanding: Fostering entrepreneurs' understanding and appreciation of the cultural diversity within the region, encouraging them to learn about different cultural perspectives, practices, and approaches to social entrepreneurship.
+Encouraging Knowledge Sharing: Facilitating the sharing of lessons learned and best practices among regional entrepreneurs, enabling them to exchange valuable insights, strategies, and experiences related to social entrepreneurship.
+Fostering Regional Cooperation: Emphasise the importance of regional cooperation by promoting learning at the regional level and bringing back knowledge and insights to the local level.
+Encourage entrepreneurs to explore opportunities for collaboration and partnership that can enhance the overall impact of the RISE project.
+Fostering Regional Identity: Highlighting the shared regional identity and common goals among the entrepreneurs, fostering a sense of belonging and collective responsibility for the development of social entrepreneurship in the region. -- ---

-Hackathon for Reconciliation
+• Hackathon for Reconciliation